elopez17/RT/README.md

 To be able to build and run this program you'll need a macbook, because I didn't make it portable for other systems.
 As for software Requirements, you'll need in order to compile:

 * No specific versions.
-[Unless you are using a version llvm that shows error using -Werror at compile time, take or add those flags out of the makefile.
+[Unless you are using a version llvm that shows error using -Werror at compile time, take off or add those flags out of the makefile as needed.]
 * GNU make
 * GCC